 Miss Scott taught in the Ozona Schools for several years before going to Houston in 1947.
 She taught in Houston until 1969 when she retired.
 She held a master of arts degree in history from the University of Texas at Austin.
-Miss Scott's "A History of

-Coryell County, Texas, " published in 1965 by the Texas State Historical Association, is recognized as one of the most authoritative and comprehenand has enjoyed a wide sale and distribution.
-Miss Scott was also an employee of the Texas State Historical Associa- McCamey.
-Defensive ends were tion, where she was a contributor to the "Handbook of Texas,"
+Miss Scott's "A History of Coryell County, Texas, " published in 1965 by the Texas State Historical Association, is recognized as one of the most authoritative and comprehen-OHS Lion Cagers sive works on Coryell history and has enjoyed a wide sale and distribution.
+Miss Scott was also an employee of the tion, where she was a contribu-

-She was a member of a pioneer Coryell County family. born at Corvell City July 30, 1908, the daughter of Mr. and Mrs. Zim Scott, She was a member of the Baptist Church.
+She was a member of a pioneer Coryell County family, born at Coryell City July 30, 1908, the daughter of Mr. and Mrs. Zim Scott.
+She was a member of the Baptist Church.

 Survivors include two sisters, the second team.
-They were Mrs. Travis Neharg of Gatesville and Mrs. R. A. Brown of Oakland; a brother, Crawford Scott of Huntsville, and several lineman; and David Bean, line- potential was filed in the nieces and nephews.
+They were Richard Sanchez was high point Mrs. Travis Neharg of Gatesville and Mrs. R. A. Brown of Oakland; a brother, Crawford Scott of Huntsville, and several